Additional Steps to Secure your Cox WiFi

 Your router may have come with the default encryption protocol WPA, which stands for WiFi Protected Access.
 (It may even—but hopefully not—be set to the older, extremely hackable encryption protocol WEP, or “Wired Equivalent Privacy.“ Despite its known vulnerability, WEP is still in use.)
 Check your router settings to determine which protocol you are using, and select the highest-level security available to you.

-Have You Set Up Private Access and Public Access?
+5. Have You Setup Private Access and Public Access with your Cox WiFi?

 Are you allowing employees and customers alike access through a single public network?
 If so, you risk compromising your company data.